phedwin/AMD64-ABI/README.md

-### Review: AMD64 sysV ABI, APUE & TLPI
+### Review: AMD64 sysV ABI

-> -   A review of the AMD64 sysV ABI, Advanced Programming in the Unix & The Linux Programming Interface by Michael Kerrisk.
+> -   A review of the AMD64 sysV ABI, Maybe |- Advanced Programming in the Unix & The Linux Programming Interface by Michael Kerrisk.

 > [!Important]
 > Assembly is written in AT & T